All Episodes

 And you and I know what it is.

-They're all buying influence on the cum in the idea that Hillary might someday be president.
+They're all buying influence on the come in the idea that Hillary might someday be president.

-But somebody will sugar out and pay them gazillions of dollars for speeches, fandom spit, 25 minutes, 30 minute speech, and Hillary won't even release transcript because if she did.
+But somebody else should go out and pay them gazillions of dollars for speeches, fandom spit, 25-minute, 30-minute speech, and Hillary won't even release transcript because if she did, people voting for her in the Democrat Party would look at the transcript.

 She thinks they're the greatest people on earth.